santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 ### Step 3: Set Up the Power Automate Flow

-Now, create the automated workflow in Power Automate, triggered whenever a new item with an attachment is added to the Sharepoint List.
+Now, create the automated workflow in Power Automate, triggered whenever a new item with an attachment is added to the SharePoint List.

 #### 3.1 Configure the Trigger

-First, set the flow trigger to run whenever a new item with is added to the Sharepoint List.
+First, set the flow trigger to run whenever a new item with is added to the SharePoint List.

 1. Go to **Power Automate** and select **Automated Cloud Flow**.
 2. Add Trigger.
-Name your flow, select **"When an item is created"** from the Sharepoint connector, and then click **Create**.
+Name your flow, select **"When an item is created"** from the SharePoint connector, and then click **Create**.

     ![Trigger](/images/powerautomate/sharepoint-list-flow/trigger.png)
 3. Select the Site Address and the list you created earlier.

     ![Select List](/images/powerautomate/sharepoint-list-flow/select-list.png)

-#### 3.2 Retrieve Employee Details from Sharepoint List
+#### 3.2 Retrieve Employee Details from SharePoint List

-Next, retrieve the employee details from the Sharepoint List.
+Next, retrieve the employee details from the SharePoint List.

-1. Add the action **"Get attachments"** from the Sharepoint connector.
+1. Add the action **"Get attachments"** from the SharePoint connector.
 2. Select the Site Address, List Name and Item ID from the previous step with dynamic content.

     ![Get Attachments](/images/powerautomate/sharepoint-list-flow/get-attachments.png)

 #### 3.3 Get file content

-1. Add the **"Get file content"** action from the Sharepoint connector.
+1. Add the **"Get file content"** action from the SharePoint connector.
 2. Select the Site Address.
 3. Add to the File Identifier the ID from the **Get attachments** step with dynamic content.